Why Your Second Screen Goes Black When Gaming

 If you are running a little older GPU, there is a pretty big chance that if you are trying to play a newer game, your graphics card will be pushed to its limits.
 Thus, if you have a dual monitor setup, all your GPU is doing is redirecting as much power as possible to the game so that it can run as smoothly as possible.

-Now, if you have an issue where your screen goes black and even worse, your PC crashes, this can easily be an overheating problem.
+Now, if your second screen goes black for a second while gaming or even worse, your PC crashes, this can easily be an overheating problem.
 Sometimes, if your GPU is too warm, in that case, your PC may automatically shut off in order to preserve the GPU from frying.

 Have nothing but your game open.
 Close all the tabs; all the random bits and bobs that you might think are irrelevant but in actual fact suck a little bit of power out of your GPU.